 It’s no secret that I am all in when it comes to Jurassic Express.

-It doesn’t matter which combination they send out to the ring either, as each of the three members brings their own unique style to the table and complement each other perfectly.
+It doesn’t matter which combination they send out to the ring either, as each of the three members brings their unique style to the table and complements each other perfectly.

 I’m also warming to Sonny Kiss as well.